MahmoudIbrahim1012/asteroid-radar/README.md

 Asteroid Radar is an app that showcases how close are the closest asteroids to Earth.
 The app uses the NASA API for the list of asterods.
 This  is a project for the Udacity Android kotlin Nanodegree Program.

-## Features
+## Technologies
 - MVVM Architecture
-- ViewModel
-- Room
-- LiveData
-- Data Binding
-- Navigation

-## Libraries
 - RecyclerView
 - Navigation Component
 - ViewModel